• Skip to primary navigation

 Jump to Recipe - Print Recipe

 One of the best things I did this year was making an extra plate of Irish nachos on St. Patrick’s Day and topping these nachos with corned beef!
-Try this the next time you want a delicious party appetizer.
+Try this the next time you want a delicious party treat or hearty main meal.

 Irish NachosHave you ever had Irish nachos?
 I never had until my family and I vacationed in Gettysburg, Pennsylvania and ate at the Garryowen Irish Pub.
 The appetizer was so amazingly delicious that I’ve been making it at home ever since.